 - Adjust the spice level: Add more or less cayenne depending on how spicy you like your chilli

 - Bulk out with more beans: If you need even more then add in another tin of beans to bulk out the chilli

 Is vegetarian chilli con carne healthy?

 This vegetable chilli is so healthy!
 It’s full of lentils and beans and sweet potato to make it a super healthy and hearty vegetarian main course.

 Can you freeze veggie chilli?

 This vegetarian chilli freezes so well.
 We’ve actually taken to making a batch regularly and storing it in the freezer for quick weeknight dinners when we don’t have time to cook and it tastes even better after it’s had time for the flavours to develop.

 Is vegetable chilli vegan?

-This veggie chilli is also a vegan chilli!
+This vegetarian chilli con carne (or sin carne!) is also a vegan chilli!
 If I’m not trying to keep it vegan then I’ll serve it with soured cream but without that it’s great for vegans.

 What to serve with vegetable chilli?